 Want a coarser grind?
 Adjust the mechanism so the burrs are further apart.

 A burr grinder can come in two forms; A flat burr or conical burr grinder.
 The conical burrs give you the best control over your coffee grind and they don’t tend to clog up as flat burrs do.
 To ensure your coffee tastes as delicious as possible, opt for a conical burr grinder.
-Some of the best burr grinders on the market are the Baratza Encore and Breville Smart Grinder Pro.
+Some of the best burr grinders on the market are the Baratza Encore and Breville Smart Grinder Pro or the 1zpresso Jx Pro hand grinder.

 How To Make Perfect Espresso